Multi Project Management

 1.1 What is a Project?

 A project in VCC Live is a collection of settings connected to a particular call center activity, such as Customer Support, Debt Collection, Sales, Robocalls etc, characterized by the same database, dialer type, agent group, agent script and so on.
 Previously you might have come across something similar, which you would have called a campaign or a queue.
 In VCC Live, the word ‘queue’ has a slightly different meaning – for more information please see below.

 1.2 Primary and Secondary Projects

 The main idea behind differentiating projects as primary and secondary is that agents can log into and work on the main project they are assigned to, while at the same time be able to support agents who have other projects set as their primary.

 If an agent logs in to Project A as their primary and projects B and C as their secondary, they receive:

 - Their own Callbacks from projects B and C if Callbacks/Project Independent Callbacks in the primary project is enabled

 - Inbound calls from Project A, B and C (as long as they are assigned to inbound queues on those projects)

-- Chats from Project A (if they are assigned to the chat queue in that project)
+- Chats and emails from Project A (if they are assigned to the chat and email queue in that project)

-- Emails from Project A (if they are assigned to the email queue in that project)
+- Chats and emails from Project B (if they are assigned to the chat and email queue in that project)